U with bar

-U with bar (majuscule: Ʉ, minuscule: ʉ) or barred u is a letter of the Latin alphabet, formed from U with the addition of a bar.
+U with bar (majuscule: Ʉ, minuscule: ʉ) or barred u is a letter of the Latin alphabet, formed from U with the addition of a horizontal bar.

 In the International Phonetic Alphabet, the lowercase /ʉ/ is used to represent a close central rounded vowel.

+U with stroke (majuscule: Ꞹ, minuscule: ꞹ) is an additional letter of the Latin alphabet, which is similar but distinct from U with bar, with the addition of a diagonal stroke.
+It is used in the Mazahua alphabet.